kcduong994/freecodecamp-python/README.md

 ---

+## Engineering-Oriented Learning Path

+This repository represents the first stage of a broader transition toward computational and data-driven engineering workflows.

+Future areas of development include:

+* Scientific Computing
+* Numerical Methods
+* Data Analysis and Visualization
+* Hydrodynamic Modeling
+* Salinity Intrusion Analysis
+* Coastal and Environmental Processes
+* Engineering Applications of Python

+---

 ## Learning Goals

 * Complete the freeCodeCamp Python Certification
-* Strengthen Python programming fundamentals
+* Build a strong foundation in Python programming
-* Improve problem-solving skills through practical exercises
+* Improve problem-solving and analytical thinking skills
+* Develop computational tools for engineering applications
-* Build a public portfolio of Python projects
+* Create a public portfolio documenting continuous learning and technical growth
-* Prepare for more advanced topics in software development and data analysis
+* Prepare for advanced work in scientific computing, numerical modeling, and research

 ---